 1. Get acquainted with the format of the exam

-NEET is an objective question-based test, a total duration being 3 hours.
-This equates to 1 minute per question.
+NEET is an objective question-based test, a total duration being 3 hours and 20 minutes.
+This equates to approximately 1 minute per question.
 Before getting started with preparations, it is essential to adapt to the pattern of the exam along with marks’ distribution.
 NEET covers these major subjects – Physics, Chemistry, and Biology.
 The following table provides details of the NEET exam pattern.

 NEET Exam Pattern